PAS Giannina F.C.: Stadium and facilities

-PAS Giannina play in the home ground, Zosimades, where they have played since its foundation.
-The capacity is 7,500 seats.
-The stadium is in the downtown of Ioannina.
-The highest attendance (14,557 fans) was in a match with Olympiacos in season 1974–75.
+PAS Giannina has played in the Zosimades stadium in downtown Ioannina since its founding.
+The stadium has a seating capacity of 7,500, but the highest ever attendance was 14,557 fans for a match with Olympiacos in the 1974-75 season.

-Zosimades is a historic stadium and is decorated from the outside with many graffities depicting club legends, and former squads, combined with old buildings around the stadium with a great variety of graffities, a very good and atmospheric scenery is made.
-The identity of the club is highly intense throughout the whole stadium, making PAS Giannina one of the most difficult and challenging opponents for everyone to beat.
-The training facilities are in PEAKI.
-There are three football fields and a car parking with capacity of 500 cars.
+Zosimades is a historic stadium and is known for its wide variety of graffiti depicting club legends and former squads.
+Training facilities are kept in the Panepirotan National Athletic Center.The property contains three football fields and a parking lot with a 500 vehicle capacity.

 Honours and distinctions

 Over the years, PAS has competed in the Super League for a total of 28 seasons (plus 2023–24) The club has never won the Super League or the Greek Cup, but it has won lower division titles throughout its history and represented Greece in the 1979–80 and 1993–94 Balkans Cup tournaments.
 During its history in the Super League, the club finished 3 times in the 5th position (1975–76, 1977–78, 2012–13 seasons) and 4 times in the 6th position (1979–80, 2014–15, 2015–16, 2021–22 seasons).

 On 31 January 2007, PAS clinched a spot in the Greek Cup semifinals by virtue of an extra-time goal from Evangelos Kontogoulidis before a hostile crowd in Karaiskakis Stadium.
 With an aggregate score of 3–2, PAS Giannina also is the first ever lower division club that eliminated Olympiacos from the Greek Cup tournament.
 The most famous player to have donned the blue and white PAS Giannina's jersey in recent years is defender Giourkas Seitaridis, who later played for Panathinaikos, FC Porto, Dynamo Moscow, and Atlético Madrid as well as the triumphant Euro 2004 Greece squad.